List of Nintendo DS accessories: Paddle controller

-Despite being available only in Japan, the Paddle controller is compatible with versions of the above titles from any region.
+Despite being available only in Japan, the controller is compatible with versions of the above titles from all other regions.

 Motion Pack

 Tony Hawk's Motion uses a motion-sensing peripheral Option Pak called the "Motion Pack", which is inserted into the Game Boy Advance's Slot 2 as the method of control.
 It is compatible with Tony Hawk's Motion and Hue Pixel Painter.

 Didget blood glucose monitoring system

 The Didget blood glucose monitoring system is a blood glucose meter Option Pak that was developed by Bayer HealthCare together with Paul Wessel, the father of a child with diabetes mellitus.
 It is essentially an upgraded version of the Glucoboy for the Game Boy Advance, which Wessel developed for his son Luke who often lost his blood glucose meter.
 Wessel later founded his own company, Guidance Interactive Healthcare, to pursue the creation of children's blood glucose meters.
 The peripheral came with a pack-in game entitled Knock 'Em Downs - Worlds Fair developed by Sensory Sweep Studios, which is a series of minigames where players are rewarded with bonuses and power-ups should they regularly check their blood sugar levels.